ethers-io/ethers.js/README.md

 ancillary packaged, which can be included by those who need them, while not bloating everyone else with packages they do not need.

-We will keep a list of useful pacakges here.
+We will keep a list of useful packages here.

 - `@ethersproject/experimental` ([documentation](https://docs.ethers.io))
 - `@ethersproject/cli` ([documentation](https://docs.ethers.io))